-A grouping element for items describing attributes the e-business document and TestFlag parameters related to its type boolean communication.
-TestFlag [attribute] TransmissionInfo[®] PayloadInfo • TestFlag is mandatory.
+A grouping element for items describing the e-business document and parameters related to its communication.

+TestFlag [attribute]

+TestFlag is mandatory.
 A single instance is required.

-BusinessSender If "true" or "1" then this is a test BusinessReceiver transmission.
+If "true" or "1" then this is a test transmission.
 If "false" or "0" then this transmission is for production use.

-Document 🖨 (sequence) 🛱 (sequence) NumberOfAttachments The sequence of items below is mandatory.
-A single type nni3 instance is required.
-Schema TransmissionInfo type string TransmissionInfo is mandatory.
-One instance is
+The sequence of items below is mandatory.
+A single instance is required.

+TransmissionInfo

+TransmissionInfo is mandatory.
+One instance is required, multiple instances might exist.

 Information about the transmission.
-Each participant in the transmission process appends a new

-TransmissionInfo element indicating that they are the TransmissionSender and to who, the TransmissionReceiver, the XML message is being transmitted to.
+Each participant in the transmission process appends a new TransmissionInfo element indicating that they are the TransmissionSender and to who, the TransmissionReceiver, the XML message is being transmitted to.